Healthcare mobile app development for doctors

 Source: zocdoc.com

-Core features of doctor appointment booking applications
+Core features of scheduling apps:

-• find nearby in-network care providers
+• Find nearby in-network care providers

-• view appointment slots
+• View and book appointment slots

-• handle doctor calendars
+• Handle doctor calendars with visual staff scheduling

-• integration with top payment gateways
+• Integration with payment gateways (Omise, Stripe)

 Telehealth apps